Frotho III

+Gesta Danorum

-Frotho III was the son and successor of Fridlevus I. Frode reigned together with twelve "Diaren".
+Frotho III was the son and successor of Fridlevus I. Frotho reigned together with twelve "Diaren".
 He fought against the Slavs (sclavi) and defeated them.
-Then he stopped at the hand of the "Huns" subsidiary Hanunda.
-When they refused, he tried a sorceress to change her mind.
-Hanunda became his wife and bore a son Fridlevus.
-Then she went back to her father.
-Frode married Alvhild, a subsidiary of the Norwegian King Gothar.
+Then he sought the hand Hanunda, daughter of the King of the Huns.
+When she refused, a sorceress in his retinue changed her mind.
+Hanunda became his wife, but later was unfaithful with a man named Grep (nephew of the sorceress, Gotwar).
+Frotho fell under the bad influence of Grep and certain other advisors until the arrival of Erik, who killed many of them and exposed Hanunda's infidelity.
+Frotho put aside Hanunda, marrying her instead of Erik's brother, while Erik himself married Frotho's sister.
+Frode married Alvhild, daughter of the Norwegian King Gothar.
 The King of the Huns attacked Frode with an alliance of several princes.
 After three days you could go over the corpses through the water.
-Frode won after seven days, called for the lords return to their dominions again.
+Frode won after seven days, called for the lords to return to their dominions again.
 (Holmgard = Novgorod, Koenugard = Kiev, Revallis = Reval / Tallinn, Lapland, Eistland = Baltics).

+Frotho's reign, which Saxo said coincided with the life of Jesus, was marked by an uninterrupted worldwide peace.
+He was eventually killed by a sorceress in the shape of a sea-cow.
 Frode was succeeded by his son Fridlevus.

-Reign
+Theories and commentary

 Saxo divided the life of Frotho III into two parts, each featuring counselors to the king.
 The first covered the king's ascendancy after the death of his father and was dominated by the issue of guardianship on account of his minority.
 This part was an unflattering account due to the influence of evil counselors.
 The second part, which roughly began in Book V, saw the emergence of the virtuous Ericus as a new counselor who guided the king towards the path of Fortitudo, Temperantia, and Constantia.
 The new period described Frotho III as a peacemaker and legislator (law-giver) with Saxo claiming he was responsible for the Danish hegemony.

+Viktor Rydberg considered Saxo's account of Frotho's reign to be a historicized version of the Vana-god Frey, which was particularly demonstrated in the section detailing the king's war against the Huns.